Isometric extensions of Anosov flows via microlocal analysis: Introduction

 We will show:

-\begin{theorem*} Under the above assumptions, the followings holds: \begin{enumerate}[(a)] \item \emph{Ergodicity:} There exists an open $H$-invariant subset $F_0 \subset F$ of full measure (with respect to $\mu_F$) such that for all $\mathfrak{p} \in H \backslash F_0$, there exists an associated flow-invariant smooth submanifold $Q({\mathfrak{p}}) \subset E$ which is a smooth Riemannian fiber bundle over $M$ with fiber diffeomorphic to a closed manifold $Q_{\star}$ (independent of $\mathfrak{p}$) and such that the restriction of $(\Phi_t)_{t \in \R}$ to $Q(\mathfrak{p})$ is ergodic.
+\begin{theorem*} Under the above assumptions, the followings holds: \begin{enumerate}[(a)] \item \emph{Ergodicity:} There exists an open $H$-invariant subset $F_0 \subset F$ of full measure (with respect to $\mu_F$) such that for all $\mathfrak{p} \in H \backslash F_0$, there exists an associated flow-invariant smooth submanifold $Q({\mathfrak{p}}) \subset E$ which is a smooth Riemannian fiber bundle over $M$ with fiber diffeomorphic to a closed manifold $Q_0$ (independent of $\mathfrak{p}$) and such that the restriction of $(\Phi_t)_{t \in \R}$ to $Q(\mathfrak{p})$ is ergodic (with respect to the flow-invariant smooth measure induced by $\mu_E$ on $Q(\mathfrak{p})$).
 Moreover, there exists a natural isometry

 In particular, $H$ acts transitively on the fiber $F$ if and only if the flow $(\Phi_t)_{t \in \R}$ is ergodic on $E$. \\